Portugal plans gradual company tax cuts from next year

-LISBON Portugal's government on Friday promised gradual cuts in corporate taxes from early 2014 to boost investment and help the bailed-out economy overcome its deepest recession since the 1970s.
+LISBON Portugal's government on Friday promised gradual cuts in corporate taxes from early 2014 as part of fiscal reform to boost investment and help drag the bailed-out economy out of its deepest recession since the 1970s.

-Austerity measures under the 78 billion euro ($103 billion) bailout have driven up the number of company bankruptcies and pushed unemployment to record levels of around 18 percent.
+Austerity measures under the 78-billion euro bailout have led to a steep rise in company bankruptcies and pushed unemployment to record levels of around 18 percent.

 "The main economic priority is the attraction of local and foreign investment, and the reform of the corporate tax system is crucial," said Antonio Pires de Lima, Portugal's new economy minister, told a reporters.

 The finance ministry said in a presentation the plan is to cut the main corporate tax rate to 19 percent in the medium term from at least 25 percent now.
-Additional local and state taxes mean that in practice Portuguese companies now pay a rate of 31.5 percent.
+Additional local and state taxes mean that in practice the rate Portuguese companies at the moment pay a rate of 31.5 percent.

-It said 19 percent would be comparable with rates in Poland and in the Czech Republic, "two countries with which Portugal competes to attract investment".

 The government said the reform, set be carried out over five years, will also widen the tax base and phase out exemptions as well as local surcharges.